Back to main site

 Internet shutdowns are seldom proportionate, and are generally viewed as a “disproportionate restriction on the right to freedom of expression, and have serious repercussions for the protection of other human rights.”

-If a state cannot fulfil these requirements, then the restriction amounts to an unjustifiable and disproportionate limitation of the right.
-Echoing this and responding to the internet shutdown crisis in Kashmir in 2019, UN Special Rapporteurs have stated that “[t]he shutdown of the internet and telecommunication networks, without justification from the Government, are inconsistent with the fundamental norms of necessity and proportionality.”
+IIf a state cannot fulfil these requirements, then the restriction amounts to an unjustifiable and disproportionate limitation of the right.
+Echoing this and responding to the internet shutdown crisis in Kashmir in 2019, several UN Special Rapporteurs recorded that “[t]he shutdown of the internet and telecommunication networks, without justification from the Government, are inconsistent with the fundamental norms of necessity and proportionality.”(27)

 Recent examples of litigation relating to internet shutdowns

 Despite these clear standards, states continue to claim that measures taken to restrict the internet are necessary and proportionate to ensure national security or public order, or both.
-Fortunately, there have been instances where courts have handed down decisions providing that these justifications do not warrant internet shutdowns and where the threat of litigation itself has proved successful.
+Fortunately, there have been instances in which courts have handed down decisions providing that these justifications do not warrant internet shutdowns and where the threat of litigation itself has proved successful.

 Domestic Courts